 Coordinator: Barbara Page*

 Eight sessions Thursdays

 Facilitator: Shirley Mitchell*

-The Great Decisions studies are based on current materials supplied by the Foreign Policy Association in Washington, D.C.
-The following four topics will be discussed this semester: Banks, governments and debt crises, Germany's ascendancy, The Horn of Africa, and The Caucasus.
-Copies of the 2011 Briefing Book covering Spring and Fall semesters are available for $16. each.
+The Great Decisions studies are based on materials supplied by the Foreign Policy Association in Washington, D.C.
+The following four topics will be discussed this semester: Exit from Afghanistan & Iraq, Mexico, Cybersecurity, and Energy Geopolitics.
+Briefing books used in this course are available for $16.00 each.

 Coordinator: Shirley Mitchell*